-The Company's cash is primarily held in major Canadian financial institutions.
+The Company's cash is primarily held in major Canadian financial institutions, consequently the credit risk on cash is assessed as low.
 The Company's receivables consist of cost recoveries and reimbursements.
 Management believes that the credit risk concentration with respect to financial instruments included in receivables is minimal.